Navigating Non-Conformity • How I Re-invented my Career + Business Identities 16 Times • Part 1

 "Don't sweat it.
 You're not leadership material anyway."
 (Mom's words, I kid you not.)

-Name that fear • "Had I really given up a prestigious and lucrative consultancy, after all that networking effort and courage to follow my heart into humanitarian aid?
+Name that fear • Am I really going to give up a lucrative business that is easy to market for more balance and to follow a pie in the sky calling?
 Nobody knows me in health and wellness..."
 Fear of identity crisis and depression, again.
+Fear of uncertainty.

 Critics corner • "You're insane for flushing a lucrative business down the toilet, for this wellness non-sense!
-There's definitely something not right with you."
+What about your mortgage payments?!?
+What about our mortgage payments?!?
+There's definitely something not right in the head with you."